codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 To simplify data checking, the controller also provides the convenience method ``validateData()``.

-The method accepts an array of data to validate in the first parameter, and an array of rules in the second parameter, and in the optional third parameter, an array of custom error messages to display if the items are not valid.
+The method accepts (1) an array of data to validate, (2) an array of rules, (3) an optional array of custom error messages to display if the items are not valid, (4) an optional database group to use.

 The :doc:`Validation Library docs </libraries/validation>` have details on rule and message array formats, as well as available rules: